isomerpages/isomerpages-govtech/media/technews/_posts/2018-05-22-geospatial-powered-smart-nation.md

 ![Geospatial-Powered Smart Nation]({{site.baseurl}}/images/technews/geospatial-powered-smart-nation-part-3.png)

-*<div align="center">The geospatial team took the initiative to build Geoexcel for agencies to geotag their Excel information.
+*The geospatial team took the initiative to build Geoexcel for agencies to geotag their Excel information.
-The simple plugin gained traction quickly and have garnered "a few thousand" downloads to date.</div>*
+The simple plugin gained traction quickly and have garnered "a few thousand" downloads to date.*

 The plugin is nothing fancy, but that was the team's intention.
 "We developed it for people who have never used GIS before and who have no knowledge of geospatial technology," points out Anupam.
 There was no dedicated headcount for it or much funding.
 "We did it as an extra-curricular activity," he says with a laugh.